oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 # Installation using the Ubuntu terminal on Windows 10

 _These notes were kindly contributed by **@varun-tandon** on 18 Feb 2019.
+They were last tested successfully by **@BenHenning** on Sep 2019.
 They get Oppia working in a virtual environment on Windows, but with the caveat that the frontend (Karma) tests do not run because the Chrome browser does not open in the virtual environment.
 We are still looking for a fix for this._

 First, start by [installing the Ubuntu terminal](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0).
 Then, follow [the Ubuntu installation instructions](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29), **but with the following changes**:

-### After the prerequisites, but before running start.sh:
+### After the prerequisites, but before running start.py:

 3. Set up a virtual environment (virtualenv) for your Oppia dependencies.
 This ensures that conflicting versions of Python, pip, or any Python modules on your machine do not result in installation issues.
 In `opensource/` run:
    ```